bhargav-mistry/jsp-project/README.md

-# Simple example with JSP Efficient-Tasks-App
+# Simple example with JSP

 This example shows how to work with Java Server Pages